-If you become pregnant, or are planning to become pregnant, you must contact your health care provider to discuss the potential advantages and disadvantages of your tuberculosis therapy for you and your child.
-Be sure to tell your health care provider immediately if you are or think you may be pregnant.
+If you become pregnant, or are planning to become pregnant, you must contact your health care provider to discuss the potential benefits and risks of your tuberculosis therapy for you and your child.
+Be sure to tell your health care provider immediately if you are or may be pregnant.